George-F-Ramzi/EasyNextAuth/package/README.md

 **Authenticate Function**

-in your login or register route after validating the form or saving the user in the database it's time to generate a token call the Authenticate function and pass a payload the payload should be an object and don't put sensitive information in the payload, ex the user password lastly, the route method should be POST method
+In your login or register route after validating the form or saving the user in the database it's time to generate a token call the Authenticate function and pass a date (the date format should be :"10d","10h","10m" ends with d for days,h for hours, and m for minutes) and a payload the payload should be an object and don't put sensitive information in the payload, ex the user password lastly, the route method should be POST method

 real-world example